Economic / Community Development

 The PELF loan fund will provide working capital to Brunswick-based businesses that have experienced interruption or hardship due to COVID-19 and will offer special terms for this short-term financing to include: no-interest loans of up to $5,000; a two (2) year term, and deferred principal payments for 12 months.

 Please use the application form below to apply for the loan.

-Economic & Community Development helps to promote the Town of Brunswick as a great place to do business, a great place to live, and a great place to visit.
+Economic and Community Development (ECD) helps to promote the Town of Brunswick as a great place to do business, a great place to live, and a great place to visit.
 We strive to facilitate capital investment, job creation, business activity and property tax base expansion by attracting prospective businesses and supporting the expansion and retention of existing local businesses.
 We work to connect business and community development projects with available state and federal grant opportunities, such as Community Development Block Grants (CDBG).
 The Town of Brunswick, supports the initiatives of and works with the Brunswick Downtown Association (BDA), in fostering a vibrant downtown.

-Economic & Community Development supports the development of Brunswick Landing (formerly the Brunswick Naval Air Station), and is active in securing and administering federal and state grants for both private business development and public infrastructure that supports the development of business, community and cultural assets.
+Economic and Community Development supports the development of Brunswick Landing (formerly the Brunswick Naval Air Station), and is active in securing and administering federal and state grants for both private business development and public infrastructure that supports the development of business, community and cultural assets.

 Brunswick economic and community development staff provide expertise and assistance with an array of federal, state, local and private economic development resources.
 We are highly adept at assessing a business’ development needs and packaging customized financial resources to meet those needs.

 In particular, the Brunswick ECD staff stands ready to assist existing and prospective Brunswick employers to:

 - Help businesses navigate local and state regulatory requirements

 - Identify sources of investment capital and package customized financing from multiple sources in order to facilitate business development by leveraging private resources and sharing risk